Lednerb/bilberry-hugo-theme/v4/README.md

 Bilberry theme includes built-in automatic cropping and resizing only for **featured** and **gallery** images, activated by default.
-However, if you want to disable it, set the `resizeImages` parameter to `false` in the `config.toml` file.
+However, if you want to disable it, set the `resizeImages` parameter to `false` in the `hugo.toml` file.
 Also, this feature can be disabled at the post level by setting the `resizeImages` front matter variable to `false`.

 For a featured image to be cropped and resized, it should be named `featuredImage.*` and placed